The derived $\infty$-category of Cartier Modules: Introduction

 \section{Introduction}

-A distinguishing aspect of algebraic geometry over a field of positive characteristic $p > 0$ is the existence of the Frobenius endomorphism.
+A distinguishing aspect of algebraic geometry over a field of positive characteristic $p > 0$ is the presence of the Frobenius endomorphism.
 A particular point of interest are modules with an action of the Frobenius.

 If $X$ is an $\FF_p$-scheme then a (quasi-coherent) $\O_X$-module with a left action of the absolute Frobenius $F\colon X \to X$ is called a Frobenius module.
-They are related via a Riemann-Hilbert-type correspondence to $p$-torsion étale sheaves, cf.\ \cite{EK, BL, BP}.
+They are related via a Riemann--Hilbert-type correspondence to $p$-torsion étale sheaves, cf.\ \cite{EK, BL, BP}.

-There is also a dual notion of Cartier modules, which are related to Frobenius modules via Grothendieck-Serre duality by a result of Baudin \cite[Theorem 4.2.7]{Baudin}.
+There is also a dual notion of Cartier modules, which are related to Frobenius modules via Grothendieck--Serre duality by a result of Baudin \cite[Theorem 4.2.7]{Baudin}.
 They are (quasi-coherent) $\O_X$-modules with a right action of the Frobenius, or equivalently pairs $(M,\kappa_M)$ of an $\O_X$-module $M$ and an $\O_X$-linear morphism $\kappa_M\colon F_*M \to M$.
 Their category $\Cart(X)$ was first considered by Anderson in \cite{Anderson} and more thoroughly studied by Blickle and Böckle in \cite{BBCartmod, BBCartcrys}.
 Both Frobenius modules and Cartier modules are important tools in positive characteristic commutative algebra and algebraic geometry, and have been studied by many authors \cite{lyubeznik1997f,lyubeznik2001commutation,schwede2009f,patakfalvi2016frobeniustechniquesbirationalgeometry,99bc2f14-cf95-3c44-a77d-e80ab3dcf24f}.

 The aim of this paper is to introduce a general framework where the classical notion of Cartier modules (and Frobenius modules) can be viewed as a special instance: For $\C$ any ($\infty$-)category and $F\colon \C \to \C$ any endofunctor we define the following ($\infty$-)category. \begin{introdef}[\Cref{DefCart}] We define the $\infty$-category $\Cart(\C,F)$ of \textit{Cartier modules in $\C$ with respect to the functor $F$} as the pullback